 It is true that addressing accessibility will avoid excluding certain categories of people from accessing digital content, it also ensures things will be better for everyone (abled and disabled users).
 This is why it is recommended to design websites to provide feedback for interactions such that input error is identified, and described in the text to the user with suggestions for correction.
-That is, provide a mechanism to notify the user of error or change on the page such as the use of error list, identifiable icon, and background color to make errors stand out so as to help users avoid and correct mistakes.
+That is, provide a mechanism to notify the user of errors or changes on the page such as the use of an error list, identifiable icon, and background color to make errors stand out so as to help users avoid and correct mistakes.
 WCAG 2.1 Success Criteria 3.3.1, 3.3.2. and 3.3.3 specified this to help all users, including those with dyslexia.

 Use of Headings and Spacing